zimmski/tavor/README.md

 # Tavor [![GoDoc](https://godoc.org/github.com/zimmski/tavor?status.png)](https://godoc.org/github.com/zimmski/tavor) [![Build Status](https://travis-ci.org/zimmski/tavor.svg?branch=master)](https://travis-ci.org/zimmski/tavor) [![Coverage Status](https://coveralls.io/repos/zimmski/tavor/badge.png)](https://coveralls.io/r/zimmski/tavor)

-Tavor ([Sindarin](https://en.wikipedia.org/wiki/Sindarin) for "woodpecker") is a [fuzzing](#fuzzing) and [delta-debugging](#delta-debugging) platform, which provides a framework and binary to not only implement and do everyday fuzzing and delta-debugging but to also do research on new methods without implementing basics again.
+Tavor ([Sindarin](https://en.wikipedia.org/wiki/Sindarin) for "woodpecker") is a [fuzzing](#fuzzing) and [delta-debugging](#delta-debugging) platform, which provides a framework and binary to not only implement and do everyday fuzzing and delta-debugging but to also do research on new methods without implementing basic algorithms again.
 A [EBNF-like notations](#format) allows the definition of data (e.g. file formats and protocols) without the need of programming.
 Tavor also relaxes on the definitions of fuzzing and delta-debugging allowing the user to utilize implemented techniques universally e.g. for key-driven testing, model-based testing, simulating user-behavior and genetic programming.

 ### <a name="quick-example"></a>A quick example